-Once the commitment payment is received and/or the contract has been signed, the Contract is binding and the student must petition and obtain approval for Contract Release for the particular agreement period (see Contract Release).
-The commitment payment (room reservation fee) is non-refundable.
+Once the deposit is received and/or the contract has been signed, the Contract is binding and the student must Request a Release from Housing for the particular agreement period (see Request a Release from Housing).
+Note: the housing deposit is non-refundable and a \$500 breach of contract fee will be applied to the student account if a student cancels after July 1.